mogest/simple_google_auth/README.md

 If you log in with `your.email@example.com`, it'll let you in to the site and take you to the page you were initially trying to go to.
 Otherwise it'll redirect to `/` (by default) with `params[:message]` set to the authentication error.

-## Setting up multiple environments
+## Setting up a production environment

 You might want to put a different configure block in your development.rb and production.rb, each specifying a different redirect URI.
 Just pop them on the end of the file.
+You can also have different client IDs and secrets, or authentication criteria.

     # development.rb
     SimpleGoogleAuth.configure do |config|